-We accept the Access 2 card as part of our accessibility policy.
+We accept the Access 2 Card as part of our accessibility policy.
 However, this is not a ticket to the park.
 It is proof of disability that qualifies a patron for the free attendant pass.
 The patron with a disability still requires a ticket.

+The festival is continually exploring accessibility-related initiatives and additional ways to communicate resources.
 If you have any other questions, please let us know - we're happy to help!